fabianfassnacht/QGIS_Tutorial_9/Tutorial_9_Spatial_Interpolation.md

 **Figure 3: After loading the two datasets.**

 We now have two datasets with different projections which we need to change in the next step to prepare the data for interpolation.

-**To reproject the point data, we select “Vector” -> “Data Management Tools” -> “Reproject Layer...” from the main menu in QGIS as shown in Figure 4.
+**To reproject the point data stored in the geographic coordinate system, we select “Vector” -> “Data Management Tools” -> “Reproject Layer...” from the main menu in QGIS as shown in Figure 4.
 This will open a new dialogue as shown in Figure 5.**

 ![Figure 4: Reprojecting a vector layer.](Fig4_Tut9.png)
 **Figure 4: Reprojecting a vector layer.**

 Here we can reproject the precipitation data by

 **first selecting the “data_interpolation” layer as input file in the field marked with “1”.
-After selecting the precipitation layer,  we set an output file in the field marked with “3” and we need to specify a target CRS in the field marked “2”.
+After selecting the layer,  we set an output file in the field marked with “3” and we need to specify a target CRS in the field marked “2”.
 In this case, we will select the CRS with the EPSG code 32633 which is the same CRS as currently defined for the satellite image.
-After defining the correct Target CRS we press “OK” and QGIS will re-project the raster and add it as a new layer.
+After defining the correct Target CRS we press “OK” and QGIS will re-project the point-vector layer and add it as a new layer.
 If you now check the CRS of the new layer by performing a right–click, selecting “Properties” and the “General” tab, you will see that the CRS is now also set to 32633.**

 ![Figure 5: Reproject layer.](Fig5_Tut9.png)
 **Figure 5: Reproject layer.**

 ## 2 IDW Interpolation
-We have just successfully prepared our interpolation dataset.
-Next, we will interpolate the point data for precipitation and use our satellite image as a extent for that.
+Wer are now ready to interpolate the precipitation values provided in the csv-file.
+We will use the extent of the satellite image as area for the interpolation.

-**Interpolation results can vary significantly based on the method and parameters you choose.
-QGIS interpolation supports Triangulated Irregular Network (TIN) and Inverse Distance Weighting (IDW) methods for interpolation.
-Now we are using the IDW method.**
+Interpolation results can vary significantly based on the method and parameters you choose.
+QGIS in its standard installation provides two interpolation methods: Triangulated Irregular Network (TIN) and Inverse Distance Weighting (IDW).
+For the first part of the tutorial we are using the IDW method.

 First from the Processing Toolbox search and locate the "Interpolation" -> "IDW interpolation" tool as shown in Figure 6.
-(Remember in the main menu click "Processing" -> "Toolbox".)
+(Remember in the main menu click "Processing" -> "Toolbox" in case the toolbox is now shown).
 Double-click to launch it.

 ![Figure 6: Processing Toolbox.](Fig6_Tut9.png)
 **Figure 6: Processing Toolbox.**